mnindrazaka/mnindrazaka/content/react-hooks-flow.md

 #### 3. React Update DOM

-After React know what is the difference between component object and the DOM, React will commit that difference to the DOM
+After React know what is the difference between the component object and the DOM, React will commit that difference to the DOM

 #### 4. Run Layout Effect